bertrama/deployer-template/README.md

 * The `<target>-config/` directories under `upload/` are the config directories for the respective deployment target.
   * `upload/staging-config/` maps to shared/config on the staging target.
   * `upload/production-config/` maps to shared/config on the production target.

+## Double check your configs.
+* Make sure name, port, and host jive with app config.
+* Make sure credentials for external dependencies (db, solr, fedora, etc.) are working.

-## One time setup for server
+### One time setup provided by ansible-predeploy run my sysadmin
+The following should be provisioned prior to trying to deploy the application:
 * set up ssh keys for deploying users.
 * create logging directory for apache logs e.g. `/var/log/apache2/myapp-staging/`
 * create directory for the minter-statefile
   * This needs to match the environment variable set in the systemd drop-in conf
-  * e.g. `/var/myapp/myapp-staging/` or `/var/productionname/`
+  * e.g. `/var/local/myapp-staging/`
 * create database using utf8 as the default charset
   * e.g. `CREATE DATABASE mydb DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci;`
 * grant permissions to application database user on the database.
 * setup solr
-  * copy solr core template and make sure name, port, and host jive with app config.
+  * copy solr core template
-* setup fedora
 * setup systemd services
   * See section on systemd services
   * `rsync -urz upload/etc/systemd/system target_host:/etc/systemd/system`